David Parsons (racing driver): Group A

 After scrutineering at Bathurst in 1987, there had been rumours about the legality of the Eggenberger built Sierra's, specifically to do with oversized wheel arches.
-On the Thursday before qualifying an official protest was lodged against the Sierra's, which was held over due to the lack of a road going RS500 in Australia to compare them with.
+On the Thursday before qualifying, an official protest was lodged against the Sierra's, which was held over due to the lack of a road going RS500 in Australia to compare them with.
 Eventually, after nearly four months and an eventual disqualification and later appeal by Eggenberger, the two Sierras were disqualified for having oversize wheel arches allowing them to fit larger wheels, giving McLeod, Brock and Parsons the race win.

-Parsons stayed with the team into 1988 as they transitioned from V8 Holden Commodore's to 4 cyl BMW M3s, although by now in Australia the giant killers of 1987 had become little more than class runners in the face of the all-powerful Sierras.
-After then sitting out 1989 during which time the Brock team also switched to running the RS500 Sierra's, Parsons returned to Brock's team in 1990, teaming with Andrew Miedecke and Charlie O'Brien to finish 11th at the 1990 Tooheys 1000 at Bathurst, 12 laps down on the winning Holden Racing Team SS Group A Commodore of Allan Grice and Win Percy.
+Parsons stayed with the team into 1988 as they transitioned from V8 Holden Commodores to 4 cyl BMW M3s, although by now in Australia the giant-killers of 1987 had become little more than class runners in the face of the all-powerful Sierras.
+After then sitting out 1989 during which time the Brock team also switched to running the RS500 Sierras, Parsons returned to Brock's team in 1990, teaming with Andrew Miedecke and Charlie O'Brien to finish 11th at the 1990 Tooheys 1000 at Bathurst, 12 laps down on the winning Holden Racing Team SS Group A Commodore of Allan Grice and Win Percy.

 Parsons then went on to join Glenn Seton Racing in 1991 where he became a regular co-driver for the team for the next seven years, continuing to race with the team into the V8 Supercar era.
 The highlight of his time with GSR was winning the 1993 Sandown 500 co-driving a Ford Falcon (EB) with Geoff Brabham and qualifying in the top ten at the 1991 Tooheys 1000 in a Sierra.

-Parsons came close to winning his second Bathurst 1000 in 1995 when team boss and co-driver Glenn Seton led the race with just 10 laps to go.
+Parsons came close to winning his second Bathurst 1000 in 1995 when team boss and co-driver Glenn Seton led the race with just ten laps to go.
 However, a dropped valve in the Barry Seton built Ford V8 saw the Ford Falcon (EF) retire on lap 152, handing the win to Parsons' former teammate Larry Perkins.
 The loss was hard to take as the car had led for most of the race and until the engine went sour on lap 151, Seton held a 10-second lead over Perkins.
 1995 was also the 30th anniversary of Bo Seton's only win in 1965.
 Parsons was actually to drive the team's second car with lead driver Alan Jones, while veteran Allan Grice was entered as Seton's co-driver.
 However, after early practice had seen Parsons lapping quicker than Grice, Glenn Seton made the decision to move Parsons into the lead car with himself while Grice was moved to partner Jones.
 Ironically, the Jones/Grice car would finish second behind the Commodore of Perkins and Russell Ingall.